incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/contribute.md

 is the first contribution of the pool (see more about this [here](./query.md)).

 ## Add Liquidity to an Existing Pool
-This case is some-what similar to the case of initializing a pool, except:
+This case is somewhat similar to the case of initializing a pool, except:
 * Now we need to specify which pool we want to contribute liquidity to.
 * We must specify the amplifier exactly as that of the target pool.